ppy/osu-wiki/news/2021/2021-03-31-new-featured-artist-xanthochroid.md

 ### The Sound of Hunger Rises

-And in case you missed it earlier, try [this full difficulty spread](https://osu.ppy.sh/beatmapsets/1335143) created by ::eiri-::{ user=3388410 } and [Zelq](https://osu.ppy.sh/users/8953955) of the Mappers' Guild!
+And in case you missed it earlier, try [this full difficulty spread](https://osu.ppy.sh/beatmapsets/1335143) created by ::eiri-::{ user=3388410 } and ::Zelq::{ user=8953955 } of the Mappers' Guild!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/152/Of%20Erthe%20and%20Axen%20Act%20I/Xanthochroid%20-%20The%20Sound%20of%20Hunger%20Rises.mp3" type="audio/mpeg">